readthedocs/readthedocs.org/docs/advertising/ethical-advertising.rst

 We have added multiple ways to opt out of the advertising on Read the Docs.

-1. You can go completely ad-free by becoming a `Gold Member <https://readthedocs.org/accounts/gold/>`_ or a `Supporter <https://readthedocs.org/sustainability/#donations>`_.
+1. You can go completely ad-free by becoming a `Gold member <https://readthedocs.org/accounts/gold/>`_ or a `Supporter <https://readthedocs.org/sustainability/#donations>`_.
-   Additionally, Gold Members may remove advertising from their projects for all visitors.
+   Additionally, Gold members may remove advertising from their projects for all visitors.

 2. You can opt out of seeing paid advertisements on documentation pages: